 To overcome this type of fear, you must learn to challenge the misconceptions that fuel it.
 For example, if you fear rejection in social situations, you might fall into a pattern of avoiding contact with others, leading to isolation.
 Your fear, often described as "False Evidence Appearing Real" (F.E.A.R.), might remind you of a single instance when you felt embarrassed after saying something foolish during a social encounter.
 This embarrassment might lead to the belief that you're not good at meeting people, and they probably won't like you.
 Instead of letting the fear overwhelm you, consciously recall the numerous times you've come away from new social encounters feeling accepted and liked.
 Remind yourself that, 1) you don't ALWAYS fail at new social encounters, 2) the fear is likely blown out of proportion, and 3) you have the ability to influence the situation positively rather than negatively.

-Fear of rejection or social encounters are just an example of the types of things people worry themselves half to death about.
-But stepping back to objectively think about whatever it is you’re afraid of will empower you to think constructively about how to overcome it.
-An empowering question to ask is: What can I do now to improve the situation that I am worried about?
-So, for example, if you are worried you will have a heart attack, you can do an honest evaluation of your risk, stop bad habits (smoking, overeating, etc.) and begin good strategies (exercise, better food choices, etc.).
+Fear of rejection in social encounters is just one example of the various concerns people worry excessively about.
+Taking a step back to objectively analyze your fear empowers you to think constructively about how to overcome it.
+An empowering question to ask is: "What can I do now to improve the situation I'm worried about?"
+For instance, if you're concerned about the risk of a heart attack, you can evaluate your risk honestly, eliminate bad habits (like smoking or overeating), and adopt healthy strategies (such as regular exercise and better dietary choices).
 This gives you a tangible reason to be less anxious about heart problems.
-If you're stressing about a job interview, you can make sure you're well groomed, research the company so you’ll be able to talk intelligently about it and get a good night's sleep the night before.
-Whatever your fear may be, there is likely something you can do to reduce it.
+If you're stressed about a job interview, you can ensure you're well-prepared, research the company, and get a good night's sleep before the interview.
+Whatever your fear may be, there is often something practical you can do to reduce it.

 Live, Work and Relate Well!